Skip Sub Menu

 Some students fly directly to Nantes.
 This will require a connection in Europe.
 Many students fly to Paris and take a train from Paris to Nantes.

-Train tickets can be purchased at www.raileurope.com prior to arriving in France.
-If you get tickets more than 14 days in advance they will cost less money; however, these tickets are non-refundable, which may cause an issue if your plane is late.
+Train tickets can be purchased at www.raileurope.com or https://www.sncf-connect.com/en-en prior to arriving in France.
+If you get tickets more than 14 days in advance they will likely cost less money; however, these tickets are often non-refundable, which may cause an issue if your plane is late and you have not allowed enough time for the transfer.

-You can also buy tickets when you get to France (this is sometimes best in case your plane is late).
-One-way train fare to Nantes is about $50 for Economy Second Class.
+You can also buy tickets when you get to France, but in recent years the trains have been less frequent and often sell out.
+One-way train fare to Nantes is about $60-$100 for Economy Second Class.

 When should I plan to arrive in Nantes?